ShaheenHossain/eagle-12.1/doc/cla/corporate/rossa.md

 Paraguay, 2015-07-09

-Rossa S.A. agrees to the terms of the Eagle Corporate Contributor License Agreement v1.0.
+Rossa ERP agrees to the terms of the Eagle Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this declaration.

 Signed,

-Rossa S.A. emaildarossa@gmail.com https://github.com/rossasa
+Rossa ERP emaildarossa@gmail.com https://github.com/rossasa

 List of contributors: